-- If your device has a home button then simply double click on the home button.
+- If your device has a home button, then double click on the home button.
 Now you will see the recently opened apps.
 Next, find the calendar app and close it by swiping right or left.
-If device iOS device does not come with a Home button then simply swipe up from the bottom of the screen and then search the Calendar app and swipe up to force close it.
+If the device iOS device does not come with a Home button, swipe up from the bottom of the screen, search the Calendar app, and swipe up to force close it.
 Then reopen it.

 The Bottom Line

-Kindly follow these solutions step by step.
-If your problem isn’t able to solve this article, then walk to an Apple Store and discuss the issue with them.
+Kindly follow these solutions step by step, and you can Fix the Calendar Invitation Cannot Be Sent On iPhone or iPad error in your Apple device.
+If your problem cannot able to solve in this article, then walk to an Apple Store and discuss the issue with them.
 You can also call Apple Customer Care to find this error solution.

 If you have any questions, comment down below.
-If you able to solve this issues, comment down below which step you used to fix it.
+If you are able to solve these issues, comment down below which step you used to fix it.

 subscribe to the email newsletter where you can reply back to the emails with issues you’re having, and I’ll give you a solution.